 17.4.3.2 Process and Procedure

 The customer continues his or her employment, working the required hours each week.
-The job placement specialist monitors the customer to ensure that he or she continues to work and is meeting the expectations of the employer.
+The job placement specialist monitors the customer to ensure he or she continues to work and is meeting the expectations of the employer.

 If the customer loses the job, the customer's progression toward completion of the benchmark is frozen and the job placement specialist must meet with the customer and VR counselor to:

-evaluate the reason that the customer lost the job and develop a plan to address any identified issues; and
+evaluate the reason(s) the customer lost the job and develop a plan to address any identified issues; and

-review and update a new VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report, when new employment conditions or goals need to be established.
+review and update a new VR1845B, Bundled Job Placement Services Plan–Part B, and Status Report, when new employment conditions or goals need to be established.

-The job placement specialist documents the achievement of outcomes on the required forms using a computer and secures the required signatures on or after the 45th day of employment and before submitting an accurate invoice.
+The job placement specialist documents the achievement of outcomes on the required forms sent by the VR staff using a computer and secures the required signatures on or after the 45th day of employment, and before submitting an accurate invoice.

 17.4.3.3 Outcomes Required for Payment

-The customer must maintain employment for 45 cumulative calendar days, working the minimum hours identified on the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report.
+The customer must maintain competitive integrated employment for 45 cumulative calendar days, working in a job achieving one of the six-digit SOCs listed within the employment goals, 100 percent nonnegotiable employment conditions; and 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

-The count begins on the first day worked on the job.

-For payment for Benchmark B, the job placement specialist must do the following:
+The count begins on the first day the customer works for the employer.For payment for Benchmark B, the job placement specialist must do the following:

-Document in descriptive terms the information required on VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report, including:
+Document in descriptive terms the information required on VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, including:

 information describing the current employer when changes have occurred;

-information describing the current employment when changes have occurred;
+information describing the current employment when changes have occurred including a description of the employment, work setting, and environment;

-verification that the position continues to be in a competitive integrated work setting;

-verification that the customer continues to be satisfied with the job;

-verification that the customer has worked at the job site for at least 45 cumulative calendar days;
+verification the customer has worked at the job site for at least 45 cumulative calendar days;

-evidence that the placement secured continues to meet:
+evidence the placement secured continues to meet:

-one of the six-digit SOCs listed within the employment goals;
+one of the six-digit SOCs listed within the employment goals with all six digits matching;

-100 percent of the nonnegotiable work experience conditions; and
+100 percent of the nonnegotiable employment conditions; and

-50 percent or more of the negotiable work experience conditions;
+50 percent or more of the negotiable employment conditions;

-evidence that the job placement specialist made at least two contacts with the customer between the fifth day and/or shift of employment and the 45th day of employment;
+evidence the job placement specialist made at least two contacts with the customer between the fifth day and/or shift of employment and the 45th day of employment;

-evidence that the job placement specialist monitored the customer's job placement to ensure that the customer continues to meet the employer's expectations and has the accommodations and training necessary to ensure long-term employment success;
+evidence the job placement specialist monitored the customer's job placement to ensure the customer continues to meet the employer's expectations and has the accommodations and training necessary to ensure long-term employment success;

 description of how the customer has adjusted to the job, identifying any concerns and how they were addressed by the employer, customer, or job placement specialist;